How Dancing Lifted Me Out of Depression

 The movement flows from shoulder to elbow, to wrist and hand, our raised arms propelling us like mythic birds in flight.
 In the Brooklyn community center, we are warming up before our Cuban salsa class, following our teacher across the floor, tracing the movement of Oyá — Yoruban goddess of the winds.
 All of us Tuesday night dancers give each other a wow look.
 Oyá has us moving in a way we've never moved.
 Shoulder blades pumping us into Swan Lake-like transformation, as we dance to rhumba rhythms on the long flyway from Lagos to Havana to NYC.

-I began dancing again 13 years ago, when I let a friend I was visiting drag me to a contra dance at the Whidby Island grange hall in Puget Sound.
+I began dancing again more than 13 years ago, when I let a friend I was visiting drag me to a contra dance at the Whidby Island grange hall in Puget Sound.
 It turned out to be the call of the wild, as I sashayed, do-si-doed, swang and was swung in ever-widening circles to a chorus of fiddles, dulcimers and flutes.
 For three hours, I forgot the always-in-my-head writer me and reconnected with me the dancer, an almost lost character from my youth.
 One of my dance partners, who looked a little like Ichabod Crane, told me I could be arrested for having so much fun.

 Dance drives me to bliss.
-I admit, it also fills me with Hallmark sentiments, like "Dance for Joy" and "Dance Like Your Life Depended on It."
+I admit, it also fills me with Hallmark sentiments, like "Dance for Joy" and "Dance Like Your Life Depended On It."
 But really I do — and it does.

-How My Life Came to Depend on It
+How My Life Came to Depend On It

 I’d been dancing for about three years when my mother, who shared a two-family Victorian with me and my family in San Francisco, died.
-She was the one who first encouraged me to dance as a six-year-old.
+She was the one who first encouraged me to dance as a 6-year-old.
 We’d walk to the Dairy Queen on summer evenings in Ada, Okla., and on the way home she’d say, Let’s run-run-leap!
 I kept leaping in dance classes throughout my youth and early 20s.
 My mother leapt through a big life, directing plays and teaching.
 She had a glorious last six weeks of life at a Zen hospice where one of the caregivers performed a classical Indian dance in her room, in her honor.
 Bravo, she said to life, a million times.
 But still she died.

 After her death, I stopped dancing for a year.
 Instead, I grieved and lived in relative isolation from my friends and neighbors, a state that eventually grew into a full-blown, can’t-get-up-out-of-my-chair depression.
 It wasn’t therapy or pills that finally helped me.
 It was going back to Dance Mission that reconnected me to my body, to other people and to a lighter heart.